alexplaskett/alexplaskett.github.io/_pages/research.md

 ## Your Not so “Home” Office – Soho Hacking at Pwn2Own

-Alex Plaskett and McCaulay Hudson presented this talk at HITB AMS on the 20th April 2023.
-The talk showcased NCC Exploit Development Group (EDG) in Pwn2Own 2022 Toronto targeting all consumer routers (Netgear, TP-Link and Synology) from both a LAN and WAN perspective.
+On the 20th April 2023, Alex Plaskett and McCaulay Hudson presented this talk at HITB AMS.
+The talk showcased NCC EDG in Pwn2Own 2022 Toronto targeting all consumer routers (Netgear, TP-Link and Synology) from both a LAN and WAN perspective.
 The talk also described how we compromised a small business device (Ubiquiti) via the WAN and used that to pivot to attack a device on the LAN (a printer).
 In total we created 7 different exploit chains and found many more vulnerabilities within the process.

 [Slides](https://research.nccgroup.com/wp-content/uploads/2023/04/D1T1-Your-Not-So-Home-Office-Soho-Hacking-at-Pwn2Own-McCaulay-Hudson-Alex-Plaskett.pdf)